Geometric Approaches on Persistent Homology: Background

-We view our work, bounding the lifetimes of the $k$-dimensional homology holes in Vietoris--Rips complexes of unweighted graphs, as being a first step towards injecting ideas from geometric topology into this conversation.
-Several key ideas from geometric topology, such as the thick-thin decomposition, and the width, may not be so well-known to applied topologists.
+We view our work, bounding the life spans of the $k$-dimensional homology holes in Vietoris--Rips complexes of unweighted graphs, as being a first step towards injecting ideas from geometric topology into this conversation.
+Several key ideas from geometric topology, such as the width and thick-thin decompositions, may not be so well-known to applied topologists.
 Nevertheless, in the setting of unweighted graphs, these ideas provide more precise geometric interpretations for the lengths of persistent homology features.
-To generalize our techniques to the setting of data analysis, we will need to allow non-integer distances: ideas in coarse geometry allowing one to approximate a metric spaces via graphs may enable these generalizations~\cite{burago2001course, burago2015uniform}.
+To generalize our techniques to most data analysis settings, we will need to allow non-integer distances: ideas in coarse geometry allowing one to approximate a metric spaces via graphs~\cite{burago2001course, burago2015uniform} may enable generalizations along these lines.